alehchain/ServerDNSBind9/README.md

 ftp	IN	A	10.10.10.4 <br>
 voip	IN	A	10.10.10.5 <br>

-Feito isso salva e sair do nano
+Feito isso salvar e sair do nano

 ---------------------------
 //ZONA REVERSA